 Mountain Skills Courses

-If you would like to discuss this course for a club, society or other group of people, please see the Private Courses page or just get in touch to discuss options and prices
+If you would like to discuss this course for a club, society or other group of people, please see the Adventures for You page or just get in touch to discuss options and prices

-Each non-residential course costs £135 per person for the two days training and assessment.
+Each non-residential course costs £150 per person for the two days training and assessment with discounts for multiple bookings.

-It includes training and assessment over two days (minimum of 12 hours) with a qualified NNAS Tutor.
+It includes training and assessment over two days (minimum of 12 hours) with a qualified NNAS Tutor and experienced guide.
 There is a certificate on successfully passing the award.

 The courses are run in the North York Moors National Park around the iconic Roseberry Topping.
-There is a very brief indoor session both days but we are mainly out on the hills learning the practical tools and skills in the real environment.
+There is a very brief indoor session (Covid dependent) both days but we are mainly out on the hills learning the practical tools and skills in the real environment.
+After booking onto the course you will also have access to a bite-size video series which covers the syllabus.
+This also is a useful reminder resource for afterwards!

 By the end of the course, you will have a good understanding of the following:-